Models of Teaching on Masturbation in Christianity

 Smedes, L. B. (1976).
 Sex for Christians: The Limits and Liberties of Sexual Living.
 Eerdmans.

-The “Stewardly Masturbation” Model: A Responsible Reframing of Christian Sexual Ethics
+The Sexual Self Care Model: A Responsible Reframing of Christian Sexual Ethics

 Introduction

 While historic Christian teaching has generally discouraged masturbation, some contemporary voices have sought to reframe the discussion in more constructive terms.
-What was once provocatively labeled the “holy masturbation”approach can be more helpfully described as the “Stewardly Masturbation Model.”
-This model does not simply celebrate masturbation but situates it within the broader biblical concept of stewardship: caring for one’s body and desires responsibly before God.
-Advocates argue that when practiced with gratitude, self-control, and discernment, masturbation can sometimes function as a morally acceptable way of managing sexual energy.
+The Sexual Self Care Model does not simply celebrate the practice but situates it within the broader biblical concept of stewardship: caring for one’s body and desires responsibly before God.
+Advocates argue that when practiced with gratitude, self-control, and discernment, sexual self care can sometimes function as a morally acceptable way of managing sexual energy.

 Theological Reasoning

-The Stewardly Masturbation Model rests on three key claims:
+The Sexual Self Care Model rests on three key claims:

 1. Sexuality as God’s good gift.